kriti-rai/kriti-rai.github.io/_posts/2018-07-24-rendering_partials.markdown

   <li> author.biography</li>
 </ul>
 ```
-Now, let's render the partial in authors' *index* and show page as we did above, but only now we will be declaring a value for the local variable, namely `author`, in each case.
+Now, let's render the partial in author's *index* and *show* files as we did above, but only now we will be declaring a value for the local variable, namely `author`, in each case.

 ```
-*app/views/authors/index.html.erb*
+#app/views/authors/index.html.erb

 <h1>Authors</h1>